My Upcoming Homeric Journey

 The Game Plan for this First Leg of Our Journey

-So beginning Sept 15th through Oct 31st, I will join the growing ranks of digital nomads around the world.
+So beginning Sept 15th through Oct 31st, I will join the growing ranks of digital nomads worldwide.
 I’ll continue to see patients through telemedicine with the help of Elon Musk’s Starlink while on the sailboat.
 That focus will be mostly craniocervical instability, which has consumed more and more of my practice over these past few years.
 I will continue to blog, but likely at a once-a-week pace, getting back to more frequent blogging when I return.
 The rest of my time will continue to focus on my responsibilities as CMO (Chief Medical Officier) for Regenexx, the company I founded in 2005.
 I will be very reachable with my cell, a 5G modem tuned for Europe, and Mr. Musk’s global satellite network.

 When I’m in the office, it will be medicine as usual.
 Meaning nothing will change about my ability to continue to see patients, perform procedures, help educate doctors, and create new ways to help people avoid surgery.